-- Maximum mortgage value is 10% of capitalization - Maximum Loan To Value (LTV) ratio is 85%, however the Board's authorization is required to exceed 75%; - An appraisal or MLS listed purchase transaction value is required to confirm property value for all mortgages exceeding 2% of the Company's capitalization; and - Lending is restricted to properties located on mainland Nova Scotia.
+- Maximum mortgage value is 10% of capitalization, unless exception is granted by the Board of Directors. - Maximum Loan To Value (LTV) ratio is 85%, however the Board's authorization is required to exceed 75%; - An appraisal or MLS listed purchase transaction value is required to confirm property value for all mortgages exceeding 2% of the Company's capitalization; and - Lending is restricted to properties located within Nova Scotia, unless exception is granted by the Board of Directors.

 Concentration of credit risk exists if a number of borrowers are engaged in similar economic activities or are located in the same geographical region, and indicates the relative sensitivity of the Company's performance to developments affecting a particular segment of borrowers or geographical region.
-Geographical risk exists for the Company due to its primary service area being mainland Nova Scotia.
+Geographical risk exists for the Company due to its primary service area being within Nova Scotia.

-Credit risk management for mortgage portfolio:
+Credit risk management for mortgage portfolio